 - ½ cup chopped walnuts

 In a large bowl, beat softened butter and sugar until blended.
-Add milk and egg.
+Add milk, vanilla extract and egg.

 In another bowl, combine flour, baking powder and salt.
 Add to butter mixture and mix just until combined.
 The batter will be very thick.

 Scoop the mixture into buttered pan and gently press it out evenly.